COVID-19 update - Find out how we are responding

 The Statutory Supervisor acts for numerous retirement villages throughout New Zealand.
 The Statutory Supervisor’s role includes receiving all monies from residents, overseeing the management and development of the village, reporting to residents and answering any questions they may have about the village operation.
 The Statutory Supervisor represents the residents.

-The villas are available under an Occupation Right Agreement (“ORA”) sometimes called a Licence to Occupy.
-The ORA gives you the right to occupy your villa at Pacific Coast Village.
+The villas and serviced apartments are available under an Occupation Right Agreement (“ORA”) sometimes called a Licence to Occupy.
+The ORA gives you the right to occupy your home at Pacific Coast Village.
 This type of agreement is common to almost all retirement villages throughout New Zealand and is governed by the Retirement Villages Act 2003.

 The village has an “Encumbrance” registered over the village title in favour of a Statutory Supervisor.
 This means that the village cannot be sold or disposed of in any way without their permission.

-The entire security position is regulated by the new Retirement Villages Act 2003 which was designed to ensure residents are fully secured.
+The entire security position is regulated under the Retirement Villages Act 2003 which was designed to ensure residents are fully secured.

 No, any exit costs deducted from leaving your first unit will be credited to you in your next unit so that you do not pay twice.

-Generus Living Group (formerly Retirement Assets Limited), a Christchurch based company is developing and operating Pacific Coast Village.
-In order to establish a 150 year lease on the land a Partnership exists with the Mangatawa Papamoa Blocks Incorporated.
+Generus Living Group Limited, a Christchurch based company is developing and operating Pacific Coast Village.

-Generus Living Group is a Christchurch based company with almost 20-years’ experience in retirement villages.
-Graham Wilkinson, the President of the Retirement Villages Association is the director and owner of Generus Living Group.
+Generus Living Group Limited is a Christchurch based company with over 20-years’ experience in retirement villages.
+Graham Wilkinson is the director and owner of Generus Living Group Limited and is also the President of the Retirement Villages Association.

 Mangatawa Papamoa Blocks Incorporation (Mangatawa) is a Maori Incorporation that was formed on 27 May 1957 with a total land holding of approximately 750 acres.
-The partnership between the land owners, Mangatawa Papamoa Blocks Incorporated and Generus Living Group, includes a 150 year lease on the land of which the village is located.
-Under Occupational Right Agreements ownership of land is not an issue as ownership does not alter.
+The partnership between the land owners, Mangatawa Papamoa Blocks Incorporated and Generus Living Group Limited, includes a 150 year lease on the land of which the village is located.
+Under Occupation Right Agreements ownership of land is not an issue as ownership does not alter.

 The Retirement Villages Act 2003 and its regulations are designed to protect residents’ interests and set out the basic standards for operating a village.
 These include disclosure of information to intending and existing residents, protections around residents’ financial interests, the details of termination arrangements, the relationship between the owner, methods of dispute resolution for residents, and residents’ rights.